erikapaige/weatherDashboard/README.md

 "forlooptest" is the "trial and error" script page.
 If something new needed to be added or attempted it was done here, then transferred to "script.js."

 All 4 libraries are linked in the script tags on HTML.

+NOTES FOR GRADER
+Local storage was attempted and can be seen at the bottom of the "script.js."
+Thinking process behind it:
+-Make local storage an array
+-Using a for loop (with .lenght would allow storage to contract based on the number of searches) -Creating a new list element then appending the values of the index to each element